the-openary/website-dev/content/english/neutrino/_index.md

 <!--
 - More technical information in general; keep it brief -->

-Being designed with accessibility mind, Neutrino attempts to resolve common 3D printing roadblocks.

-- Can be built for under $220 USD, including shipping costs
-- Designed with solely off-the-shelf components and printed parts.
-No CNC machines required.
+Designed with accessibility mind, Neutrino attempts to resolve common 3D printing roadblocks.
+It can be built purely from off-the-shelf components and 3D printed parts, all for under $220 USD.
+No CNC machines or specialized equipment required.

-**Completed features:**
+##### Completed features:

-- Fits inside a standard 200x200x70mm Filament box
+- Fits inside a standard 200x200x70mm filament box
 - Auto bed leveling
-- CoreXY setup
-- Runs klipper firmware
+- Klipper firmware
+- CoreXY kinematics
+- Fully Open Source (MIT License)

-**Features currently in progress:**
+##### Features currently in progress:
-- Self replicating capabilities \
+- **Self replicating capabilities** \
+Neutrino aims to be [RepRap](https://reprap.org/wiki/RepRap) compatible, meaning that it can print all of its own parts.
+Unfortunately though, the base currently does not fit in Neutrino's build volume; this is actively being worked on.

-- PET Plastic bottle recycling \
+- **PET Plastic bottle recycling** \
-Currently aiming to
+One of the most important issues in 3D printing is the plastic waste it generates.
+To solve this, an up-and-coming feature of Neutrino is to be able to recycle plastic bottles into filament, on the go.
+The [development page](/neutrino/devinfo) has more information on the status of this feature.

-If this sounds like the printer for you, join the [discord](https://discord.com/invite/VZFWGp7FHZ) and get started:
+If this sounds like the printer for you, join the [discord](https://discord.com/invite/VZFWGp7FHZ) and get started!

 {{< button label="Build your own ➜" link="/neutrino/building" style="solid" >}}
 <br>